magomimmo/modern-cljs/doc/tutorial-14.md

 $ mkdir src/clj/modern_cljs/templates
 ```

-Inside this directory create the `shopping.clj` file where put the
+Inside this directory create the `shopping.clj` file where we can put the
 `deftemplate` macro call.

 Following is the content of the `shopping.clj` file which contains the